jeremenichelli/personal-site/posts/2015-05-05-using-gulp.md

 Gulp is simple and powerful, you can do great things with a short amount of time spent in learning.
 Maybe one of its drawbacks is that it doesn't have a big community as Grunt has.
 That means less packages, less maintenance and more bugs probably.
 It's all about choices.

-I've created <a href="https://github.com/jeremenichelli/recipe" target="_blank">a repository with an initial structure of a JavaScript project with a Gulp work flow</a> ready to use so you can take it as a start point or just take a look at it to investigate and learn more about this tool.
+I've created [a repository with an initial JavaScript project with a Gulp work flow](//github.com/jeremenichelli/recipe) ready to use so you can take it as a start point or just take a look at it to investigate and learn more about this tool.